NexMirror/Kallithea/docs/contributing.rst

 Note that testing on Python 2.6 also requires ``unittest2``.

+Note that on unix systems, the temporary directory (``/tmp`` or where ``$TMPDIR`` points) must allow executable files; Git hooks must be executable, and the test suite creates repositories in the temporary directory.
+Linux systems with /tmp mounted noexec will thus fail.

 You can also use ``tox`` to run the tests with all supported Python versions (currently Python 2.6--2.7).